Academic & Career Advising

 What kind of credits can I receive if I took an International Baccalaureate course?

 If you graduated high school with an International Baccalaureate diploma, you will receive 30 credits and have all of the General Education Knowledge Areas fulfilled (Fine Arts, Humanities, Social & Behavioral Science, Life Science, and Physical Science).
-You may still need to complete the General Education Core (English, Mathematics, Information Literacy, and Computer Literacy), an American Institutions course, and meet University Requirements like the EDGE and degree minimums for language (BA degrees) and math/science (for BS degrees).
+You may still need to complete the General Education Core (English, Mathematics, Information Literacy, and Digital Literacy), an American Institutions course, and meet University Requirements like the EDGE and degree minimums for language (BA degrees) and math/science (for BS degrees).
 However, some of these areas may be waived with a score of 5, 6, or 7 in a Higher Level exam.